kavichelvan/kavichelvan/README.md

 </h2>

 # 😄 About me
-I'm a developer.
+I'm a Full stack lead developer.
 I like to work with AWS, MongoDB, NodeJS and React.
 Currently learning python.
 - 🔭 I’m currently working on AWS, MongoDB, NodeJS and React.
 - 🌱 I’m currently learning AWS and Python.
 - 🤔 I’m looking for help with React Js webapp being hosted serverless in either AWS or heroku.